Manhattan Beach Pier at sunset over the Pacific

 Family-friendly local day

-2. 2Mediterranean lunch at Turquoise
+2. 2Mediterranean dinner at Turquoise

 3. 3Walk the Esplanade above the coast